 - Roll using sushi making tool and slice to place in lunchbox.

-Chicken Noodle Soup – This soup is a perfect replacement to send your child to school with on a cold winter’s day.
+CHICKEN NOODLE SOUP – This soup is a perfect replacement to send your child to school with on a cold winter’s day.
 They will love the heartiness of the chicken and noodles while also receiving a serve of vegetables!
 Chicken noodle soup is a favourite in my household and I have a feeling your child would really appreciate this lunch on a cold school day.
 Find a few of my chicken soup recipes here and Hot School Lunch Ideas here.

 I hope this has inspired you to ditch the sandwich in tomorrow’s lunchbox and get creative with how you provide essential carbohydrates, proteins, and fats into the school lunchbox.
-For hundreds of more ideas like the ones above, visit this funky page I found called What Lisa Cooks... she has some very creative ideas!
 If you have any ideas that replace sandwiches in the lunchbox please feel free to comment below.